lukeaus/plain-tree/readme.md

   - Find one
   - Find all
   - Some/Every
-- Traverse (breath first and depth first)
+- Traverse (breadth-first and depth first)
 - Nodes at height
 - Nodes count
   - all